nielsenjared/nielsenjared.github.io/content/blog/algorithm-decimal-binary/index.md

 OUTPUT binary string
 ```

 TODO STEP THROUGH PSEUDOCODE

 What about `4`?

 You guessed it, we need to add another digit.

-TODO
+Without calculating it, what is the binary equivalent of `4`?
+Do you see a pattern emerging?

 | Decimal   | Binary  |
 | ---       | ---     |